TimTeaFan/tt_website/content/talk/2014-ISA/index.md

 ---
-title: 'Panel discussant, “Does Work Make Us Happy?" (in Japanese)'
+title: 'Political Participation and Procedural Utility from a Gender Perspective:  Activities in Neighborhood Associations in Japan'
 event: []
 event_url: []

-location: 'World Wide Work: Global Debate @ Goethe Institut, Tokyo'
+location: 'XVIII ISA World Congress of Sociology: Facing an unequal world: Challenges for Global Sociology @ Yokohama'
 address:
   street: []
   city: []